Graph Filters for Signal Processing and Machine Learning on Graphs: Graph Filter Banks and Wavelets

-\textbf{Perfect reconstruction.} While \cite{anis2017critical} investigates how to select the sampling sets $\{\stV_m\}_{m}$ to minimize the reconstruction error $||\vcx_{\mathbf{rec}}-\vcx||_2$ for a fixed choice of filters, a broader question is whether it is possible to jointly select the filters $\{\mtH_m(\mtS)\}_{m}$ and $\{\mtG_m(\mtS)\}_{m}$ and the sampling sets $\{\stV_m\}_{m}$ to recover the original signal $\vcx$ exactly from the subsampled outputs $\left\{ \mtR_{\stV_m} \mtH_m(\mtS)\vcx \right\}_{m}$.
+\textbf{Perfect reconstruction.} While \cite{anis2017critical} investigates how to select the sampling sets $\{\stV_m\}_{m}$ to minimize the reconstruction error $||\vcx_{\mathbf{rec}}-\vcx||_2$ for a fixed choice of filters, a broader question is whether it is possible to jointly select the filters $\{\mtH_m(\mtS)\}_{m}$ and $\{\mtG_m(\mtS)\}_{m}$ and the sampling sets $\{\stV_m\}_{m}$ to recover the original signal $\vcx$ exactly from the subsampled outputs $\left\{ \mtM_{\stV_m} \mtH_m(\mtS)\vcx \right\}_{m}$.

 Indeed, when the underlying graph has special structural properties, it is possible to guarantee perfect reconstruction.
 For example, when the graph is bipartite and $\mtS=\mtL_{\text{n}}$, the spectrum of normalized Laplacian eigenvalues (contained in $[0,2]$) is symmetric around $\lambda=1$ and the eigenvectors associated with eigenvalues $\lambda$ and $2-\lambda$ are closely related, leading to a \emph{spectral folding} effect analogous to aliasing in one-dimensional signal processing.
-Specifically, for each eigenvalue, we have
+Specifically, with $M=2$ and the downsampling sets selected according to the bipartition $\{\stV_1,\stV_2 \}$, for each eigenvalue and $m=1,2$, we have

-where $\vcGamma_{\lambda}$ performs an orthogonal projection of a vector onto the eigenspace associated with eigenvalue $\lambda$, and $\vcJ_{\stV_m}=2\mtR_{\stV_m}^{\top} \mtR_{\stV_m}-\vcI_N$.
+where $\vcGamma_{\lambda}$ performs an orthogonal projection of a vector onto the eigenspace associated with eigenvalue $\lambda$, and $\vcJ_{\stV_m}=2\mtM_{\stV_m}^{\top} \mtM_{\stV_m}-\vcI_N$.
 A key takeaway from \eqref{Eq:spec_folding} is that the portion of the downsampled and upsampled signal in the eigenspace associated with $\lambda$ only depends on the portions of the original signal in the eigenspaces associated with $\lambda$ and $2-\lambda$.
-Ref. \cite{narang2012perfect} shows that for this case, with $M=2$ and the downsampling sets selected according to the bipartition $\{\stV_1,\stV_2 \}$, the following two conditions are necessary and sufficient for perfect reconstruction
+Ref. \cite{narang2012perfect} shows that for this case, the following two conditions are necessary and sufficient for perfect reconstruction

 Leveraging these conditions, \cite{narang2012perfect,narang_bior_filters,zeng2017bipartite,tay2015techniques,tay2017bipartite,tay2017critically} design two-channel critically-sampled perfect reconstruction graph filter banks.